uw-maccosslab/uw-maccosslab.github.io/lab-internal/shared-values.md

 ### Accessibility and Open Science

 **Removing Barriers to Knowledge**
-- We strive to make our publications open access whenever possible
+- We strive to release preprints of our manuscripts prior to publication whenever possible
 - We provide copies of our publications upon request to anyone who cannot access them
 - We develop and maintain open-source software to democratize access to our tools
 - We create documentation and tutorials that are accessible to diverse audiences
-- We consider accessibility in our communications (e.g., alt text for images, clear language)

 ### Institutional Support and Resources